How to Prepare for your Appeal

 - Obtain copies of appeal forms, such as the Release of Information.

-has seven business days to respond.
-You will receive a copy of the
+On receiving your submission, the Tribunal will forward it to the ministry who has seven business days to respond.
+You will receive a copy of the ministry's submission.

 An oral hearing

-(in-person, teleconference or video conference) will normally take place within
+(in-person, teleconference or video conference) will take place within

 notified of the date, time and location of your hearing at least two business